london-privacy-lab/tutorials/firefox-sandboxing.md

 20. Select `Open Link in New Continer Tab`
 21. Select your desired container option

-As [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) iseven before [Firefox Beta](https://www.mozilla.org/en-US/firefox/beta/all/) you might find things occasionally break.
+As [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) is even before [Firefox Beta](https://www.mozilla.org/en-US/firefox/beta/all/) you might find things occasionally break.
 With that in mind, however, it is the most actively updated version of Firefox around.
 Many [Mozillians](https://wiki.mozilla.org/Mozillians) use Nightly as their everyday browser.

 Do keep in mind that you might struggle to open a variety of versions of Firefox simultaneously.
 This can be acheived a simple terminal command `--no-remote`.
 So for example `firefox --no-remote`